mpagot/cloud_toolbox/azure/az_one_vm_net_peering/README.md

 ### Additional repository

-There are some optional step that allow to connect the deployment to a private zypper proxy and eventually add some custom repo to zypper.
+There are some optional steps that allow to connect the deployment to a private zypper proxy and eventually add some custom repo to zypper.

 This optional step also needs some additional configurations.